A Plan to Reduce Financial Stress this Holiday Season

 - By: Greenpath Financial Wellness

-In a holiday season like no other, the impact of financial instability on stress levels is a daily challenge for many of us.
+In a holiday season filled with uncertainty, the impact of financial instability on stress levels is a daily challenge for many of us.

-Some of the biggest challenges stem from holiday stress, the ongoing pandemic, and the reduced chance for staying socially connected this upcoming winter.
+Some of the biggest challenges stem from holiday stress, the ongoing pandemic, and ongoing news of virus variants expected during this upcoming winter.

 A report from Prudential, “Ties That Bind: The Tight Links between Mental and Financial Health,” looks at the significant connection between financial stress and mental health and well-being.
 The report notes that among people who described themselves as “highly stressed,” money was most often cited as the main cause.